isabella232/dynamic-media-classic.en-1/help/home.md

 ## New Dynamic Media Classic log in experience available June 30, 2020

-On June 30, 2020, Dynamic Media classic users will gain access to a new log in experience that no longer relies on Adobe Flash technology in the browser.
+On June 30, 2020, Dynamic Media classic users will gain access to a new sign in experience that no longer relies on Adobe Flash technology in the browser.
 Read the following Frequently Asked Questions to learn more.

 See [Frequently Asked Questions](new-ui-2020.md).
 New updates as of May 7, 2020.